-- Taking advantage of additional tax deductions that may only be available with lower income.
+- Taking advantage of deductions that may only be available in lower-income years

 Payment on Demand